teraflop a year ago

 But maybe I should just do it.

-• bgnn 10 months ago
+• bgnn a year ago

 a cheap FPGA kit is the best way to start learning IMHO.